By Michael, former real estate photographer in St. Augustine, FL.

 Brighten Dark Interior Photos in Real Estate Listings

 You walk through a listing on a sunny afternoon.
 The kitchen and the front rooms photograph fine.
 The back bedrooms, the den, the dining area: the phone fights you on every shot.
 The walls go beige-yellow, the windows wash out, the back of the room goes pitch dark.
 Dark interior photos are the most common phone-shot listing problem after blown-out windows.
 The room is not the problem; the camera in your phone is.
 Photo enhancement is the cheap fix.
-At BiziEdit, dark interior photos run through the same standard photo enhancement flow.
+At BiziEdit, brightening the full room is part of every photo enhancement, alongside the other corrections we make.

 Why phones produce dark interior photos